arunma/rafting/README.md

 - **RPC Module:** The `rpc` module houses server and client stubs for gRPC-based interactions with the cluster members.

-- **Raft Module:** The `raft` module is designed to be agnostic to the RPC mechanism, communicating exclusively through `tokio` channels with the `rpc` module.
+- **Raft Module:** The `raft` module is designed to be agnostic to the RPC mechanism (although the models are reused in places), communicating exclusively through `tokio` channels with the `rpc` module.

 ## Getting Started